-Welcome to the fifth and final installment of A Beginner’s Field Guide to Gargoyles!
+Welcome to the fifth and final installment of the Field Guide to Gargoyles!
 By the end of this post, you’ll be well prepared to study any gargoyle you encounter in the wild!

 What is their significance?

 No one is really sure why gargoyles exist or look the way they do.
 That mystery is a big part of what makes them so interesting.
 A bunch of different theories exist.
 There’s not enough evidence to back up any of them, but many are worth considering.